 - Black Lagoon.
 Yakuza thug Chaka challenges Revy to a quick draw contest, with them drawing when the soda can he's holding hits the floor.
 But Revy has such contempt for him she charges at Chaka and knocks him down with a kick to the face.
 She then leads him to Ginji, who challenges Chaka to his own quick draw contest, with Ginji only armed with a samurai sword.
 Ginji wins and Revy can't resist challenging him herself.
 He turns her down the first time, but not the second.

 - The Saint of Killers from Preacher is explicitly described as having a draw so fast the policemen attacking him only saw blurs.
+This also serves to neutralize the protagonist's Compelling Voice, by threatening to shoot him the exact second he heard a single syllable from him.

 - Despite his reluctance to use guns, Batman.
 Only Jonah Hex has defeated Batman in a quickdraw.
 This only makes him more badass.